jessonfoo/p002/week_4/README.md

 ## Submitting your work

+**You need to submit your work through on [apply.devbootcamp.com](apply.devbootcamp.com) by Sunday at 11:59pm.
+When you log in, look at your profile page.
+There should be a "Unit 2 Week 4 Submission" form.**

 This week you will be storing your reflections in the challenge files in this repository.
 - Fork this (phase_0_unit_2) repository by clicking "Fork" at the top right of the page.
 - Under settings (in the right navigation bar) check the box next to "issues" under "features."
 This will allow people